necroware/gameport-adapter/README.md

 ## What is the difference between analog and digital joystick?

 Many people call button-only joysticks or gamepads digital.
-This is kind of right, because A button is either pressed or not.
+This is kind of right, because a button is either pressed or not.
 You can't have an analog values in between.
 However by digital, in this case, we mean something different.
 A gameport contains 15 pins, 8 of which are used for joystick communication.
 4 pins are for buttons and carry digital values in sense of on/off and 4 pins are